thifranc/docs.wiki.raw/Maintenance.md

 #### HTTPS certificates

 HTTPS certificates are not automatically removed.
-See the [[Admin FAQ]] for more details.
+See the [[Admin Guide: FAQ]] for more details.

 ## Other problems

-Use the [[Admin FAQ]] for miscellaneous operating details and the [[Security]] page on how to keep a production system secure.
+Use the [[Admin Guide: FAQ]] for miscellaneous operating details and the [[Security]] page on how to keep a production system secure.